coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 ![](images/aus-m1.png)

-The [SRE capabilitites initiative](docs/app-sre/initiatives/sre-capabilities.md) defines a change in runtime environment for capabilities in Milesteone 3.
+The [SRE capabilities initiative](docs/app-sre/initiatives/sre-capabilities.md) defines a change in runtime environment for capabilities in Milesteone 3.
 Capabilitites will be homed in a dedicated environment that is detached from app-interface but still close enough so that most integrations can be run as a capability without a major overhaul.

 ### Alerting

 For the time being, alertig for the AUS capability will follow the qontract-reconcile alerting scheme (tldr: a failing reconcile run will trigger a page after some time).
-To adhere to the differences in the support model between integrations and capabilitites, the AUS capability will not fail for situations uncovered by the support model, e.g. bad configuration data provided via OCM labels.
+To adhere to the differences in the support model between integrations and capabilities, the AUS capability will not fail for situations uncovered by the support model, e.g. bad configuration data provided via OCM labels.
 These situations will be highlighted to users via OCM service logs and will not trigger pages for AppSRE.

 AUS can still fail in other situations and would trigger pages.

-Milestone 2 of the [SRE capabilitites initiative](docs/app-sre/initiatives/sre-capabilities.md) defines work revoling around alerting schemes for capabilitites, covering alert severity levels for different integrations/capabilitites and for data partitions/shards (e.g. don't alert for OCM stage).
+Milestone 2 of the [SRE capabilities initiative](docs/app-sre/initiatives/sre-capabilities.md) defines work revoling around alerting schemes for capabilities, covering alert severity levels for different integrations/capabilities and for data partitions/shards (e.g. don't alert for OCM stage).

 ### Reporting